matthewmjm/blood-oath-relations-den01-seng-ft-062220/README.md

 * `Cult.find_by_name`
   * takes a `String` argument that is a name and returns a `Cult` instance whose name matches that argument- DONE
 * `Cult.find_by_location`
-  * takes a `String` argument that is a location and returns an `Array` of cults that are in that location
+  * takes a `String` argument that is a location and returns an `Array` of cults that are in that location - DONE
 * `Cult.find_by_founding_year`
-  * takes a `Fixnum` argument that is a year and returns all of the cults founded in that year
+  * takes a `Fixnum` argument that is a year and returns all of the cults founded in that year - DONE

 **`Follower`**